Ahead of Quad summit, China says US' Indo-Pacific strategy 'bound to fail' | Politics

 - China

-China on Sunday launched a broadside against the Indo-Pacific strategy of the United States ahead of the summit of Quad leaders in Japan, saying that it is ''bound to fail'' as it is vigorously promoted by Washington to ''contain'' Beijing.
+China on Sunday launched a broadside against the Indo-Pacific strategy of the US ahead of the summit of Quad leaders in Japan, saying that it is ''bound to fail'' as it is vigorously promoted by Washington to ''contain'' Beijing.

-The ''Indo-Pacific strategy'' is causing more and more vigilance and concern in the international community, especially in the Asia-Pacific region, Chinese Foreign Minister Wang Yi said when asked about the Indo-Pacific strategy at his joint press conference with Pakistan Prime Minister Bilawal Bhutto Zardari in the southern Chinese city of Guangzhou.
+The ''Indo-Pacific strategy'' is causing more and more vigilance and concern in the international community, especially in the Asia-Pacific region, Chinese Foreign Minister Wang Yi said while responding to a question at his joint press conference with Pakistan counterpart Bilawal Bhutto Zardari in the southern Chinese city of Guangzhou.

 This was Bilawal's maiden visit to China after he took over as foreign minister following the fall of the Imran Khan-led government last month.